How to Make Supplements a Habit That Sticks

 Adding nutritional supplements into your diet should be simple: take a few capsules, mix some powder into water, and drink.
 Easy peasy, right?
 Not always.

-You might be like one of the many people that have at least one or more bottles of supplements with the best of intentions to take.
-Maybe you even started to see a difference in your health when you started them, but too soon the bottle was abandoned and forgotten.
+You might be like one of the many people who have at least one or more bottles of supplements with the best of intentions to take.
+Maybe you even started to see a difference in your health when you started them, but too soon, the bottle was abandoned and forgotten.

 We all have a dozen or more reasons why we let our supplement routine slide to the wayside.
 But with a little groundwork laid in creating a new part of your daily health habits, you can keep these habits for the long run to get the most out of your supplements – and even reap the benefits long term.
 After all, that’s why we feel motivated to start a supplement routine: to better our own health.